collectiegroesbeek/collectiegroesbeek/README.md

 ### Python and Flask
 Copy this project to a local folder.
-In this guide I'm using `/usr/local/collgroesbeek`.
+In this guide I'm using my user directory `~/collectiegroesbeek`.
 Install the needed requirements:

-`pip install --user -r /path/to/requirements.txt`
+`pip install --user -r ~/collectiegroesbeek/requirements.txt`

 ### Systemd services

 We use two systemd services: one starts the uWSGI service, the second starts the nginx webserver.

+First find out what the path to your uWSGI executable is:

+`which uwsgi`

-The uWSGI service needs to be created, we call it `collgroesbeek-uwsgi.service`:
+The uWSGI service needs to be created, we call it `collectiegroesbeek-uwsgi.service`:

-`sudo nano /etc/systemd/system/collgroesbeek-uwsgi.service`
+`sudo nano /etc/systemd/system/collectiegroesbeek-uwsgi.service`

 Add the following configuration in the new file, make sure to change the username and path: